Grand Canyon Lodge: Cabins

-The cabin complex is significant in its retention of both classes of cabins.
-At other parks the cabins have either been removed, or the economy cabins have vanished, or, as at Zion, the main lodge has been destroyed.
+All guest accommodation at the Grand Canyon Lodge were in small detached cabins, arranged in duplex or quadplex plans.
+Cabins fell into two categories: regular and deluxe.
+The cabin complex was significant in its retention of both classes of cabins.
+At other parks, the cabins had either been removed or the economy cabins had vanished, or, as at Zion, the main lodge had been destroyed.